Effective Solutions for Septic System Drainage Problems

 Here are some factors to consider when placing a septic tank in an area with high groundwater:

 • Depth of the groundwater: The tank must be installed ABOVE the level of the groundwater.
 The minimum depth of a septic tank is usually 4 feet, but this may vary depending on local regulations.
-When it comes to putting a septic tank in the soil with a groundwater, our standard is still 4 feet above the highest groundwater ever recorded.
+Our standard is to install the septic tank 4 feet above the highest groundwater ever recorded.
+This applies when putting a septic tank in soil with groundwater.
 We take the time to find this very important environment saving information.

 • Soil conditions: The drainfield must be located in an area where the soil can absorb the treated wastewater.
 Sandy soil is ideal for drainfields, as it is well-drained.
 Clay soil is not ideal, as it is slow to drain.
 The leach field again must be a minimum of 4 feet above the highest ever recorded water table.